Real time performance against SQF reporting standards

 With an agreed prioritised backlog of metrics, we embarked on a delivery phase focused on development of vertical slices across the tech stack to maximise value for our end-users throughout the project.

-It’s often tempting to work horizontally in dashboard development, trying to finalise the data ingestion layer before moving onto the scripting for all data sources & metrics, and only then starting to develop the dashboard.
+It’s often tempting to work horizontally in dashboard development, trying to finalise the data ingestion layer before moving onto the scripting for all data sources and metrics, and only then starting to develop the dashboard.
 The end-users only see the dashboard, so they don’t realise value until the end phase of the project.
 By slicing the project vertically, we’re able to create a tight feedback loop with our users as they are seeing tangible value in the dashboard during the entire delivery cycle and have a chance to provide feedback throughout.

 A final output of the project was a Power BI dashboard, deployed within the provider’s existing Microsoft technical ecosystem.
 The dashboard offered 2 views for the user; an overview and comparison.
 For the purposes of data privacy, we have used dummy data and a fictional organisation in the below dashboard examples.